emergentworks/project-not-911/CONTRIBUTING.md

 You'll notice that this repo is a mono-repo.
 Meaning that everything related to the Not911 project lives here.
 That means both the android app, the marketing site, and the web app live here.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.